StonesLuo/GitHub.io/_posts/2019-07-05-markdown-rules.md

 	* Indent a level to make a nested list
 		1. Ordered lists are supported.
 		2. Start each item (number-period-space) like `1. `
-		42. It doesn't matter what number you use, I will render them sequentially
+		42. It doesn't matter what number you use, MacDown will render them sequentially
 		1. So you might want to start each line with `1.` and let me sort it out

 Here is the code: